 Traditions of storytelling in Ireland have been around since the beginning of time, providing some of the richest mythology and legends in all of Western Europe.
 Some of the characters of these Irish myths and legends have become famous figures around the world.

 The Irish custom and tradition of storytelling have preserved our ancient love of legends and mythology, allowing us to share the stories that shaped our mythos with each new generation.
 Old Irish traditions were passed down from generation to generation by seanchaí, or storytellers, by word of mouth before we ever had the means to record them.

 Here are some of the most famous Irish Myths and Legends:

 The Children of Lir

-One of the most famous Irish legends in the mythological giant known as Finn Mac Cool that appears in many Irish stories.
-Finn MacCool has long been connected to the ‘Giant’s Causeway‘ along the north coast of Ireland.
+One of the most famous Irish legends is the mythological giant known as Finn MacCool.
+He appears in many Irish stories.
+Finn MacCool has long been connected to the Giant’s Causeway along the north coast of Ireland.

-Another Irish tradition of legends is the mythical creatures known as Leprechaun, that has become iconic all around the world.
-The small mischievous sprite is the most widely known type of fairy suggested to live in Ireland.
+Another mythical creature commonly found in Irish legends is the Leprechaun; they have become iconic and synonymous with Ireland all around the world.

+The small mischievous spirit is the most widely known type of fairy believed to live in Ireland.